pongwanitjea/LinuxWacomSleepResumeFIx/Readme.md

 sudo chmod +x /etc/systemd/system-sleep/wacom-reset
 ```

-The 3-second delay in `post_resume` is the key difference from your earlier failed `modprobe -r wacom; sleep 5; modprobe wacom` attempt — previously you likely ran that with the device already in a zombie state mid-session, not as a clean pre/post suspend hook.[^1_6][^1_7]
+The 3-second delay in `post_resume` is the key difference from your earlier failed `modprobe -r wacom; sleep 5; modprobe wacom` attempt — previously you likely ran that with the device already in a zombie state mid-session, not as a clean pre/post suspend hook.

 ***